Ferencvárosi TC–Újpest FC rivalry: 1905-1930: Early years

-The first match between Ferencváros and Újpest was played on 19 February 1905 at the Sorkosári úti Stadion in the 1905 Hungarian League season.
-The match ended with a 2–0 victory for the Ferencváros.
+The first match between Ferencváros and Újpest was played on 19 February 1905, at the Sorkosári Úti Stadion in the 1905 Hungarian League season.
+The match ended with a 2–0 victory for Ferencváros.
 The two goals were scored by Ferenc Weisz.
 The return match was also won by Ferencváros 3–1.
 The first and only Újpest goal was scored by Béla Petz.

-Ferencváros won their secon league title at the end of the season, and would go on to dominate the league for the following 25 years.
-The green and whites also won the 1907, 1909, 1910, 1911, 1912 and 1913 campaigns.
+Ferencváros won their second league title at the end of the season, and would go on to dominate the league for the following 25 years.
+Ferencváros also won the 1907, 1909, 1910, 1911, 1912 and 1913 campaigns.